-Israel partially reopens Rafah crossing between Egypt and Gaza in pilot

-The pilot comes before Gaza residents begin to pass through the crossing on Monday, Israeli authorities say.
+Ambulances line up at Gaza’s Rafah crossing as Israel plans limited opening

+Israel says Gaza’s Rafah crossing to reopen for limited travel on Monday

+Gaza’s crossing with Egypt to reopen under tight security and international monitoring for medical evacuations.

-Israel says it has partially reopened the critical Rafah border crossing between Gaza and Egypt in a limited capacity.
+Israel has said it will open the Rafah crossing between Gaza and Egypt in a limited “pilot phase” on Monday, as thousands of sick and wounded Palestinians wait for urgent medical care abroad.

-Israel announced on Sunday that the crossing had reopened in a trial.
-Meanwhile, COGAT, the Israeli military agency that controls aid to Gaza, said in a statement that the crossing was actively being prepared for fuller operation, adding that residents of Gaza would begin to pass through it on Monday.
+COGAT, the Israeli military agency that controls aid to Gaza, said on Sunday that the crossing will reopen in both directions for Gaza residents on foot only, and that its operation will be coordinated with Egypt and the European Union.

 Recommended Storieslist of 3 items